RPL (Recognition of Prior Learning) Policy

 educational and employment opportunities for the historically disadvantaged,

-• Implement the Student Recruitment, Selection and Admissions Policy by
+and support social transformation and redress.’ - Implement the Student Recruitment, Selection and Admissions Policy by

 making provision for RPL as an alternative access route for candidates who